Form 941 Schedule R and Form 940 Schedule R

 The Schedule R (Form 941) may be filed electronically or by paper submission.
 However, agents filing for 1,000 or more clients must file a paper return.
-If filing electronically, see Publication 4436, General Rules and Specifications for Substitute Form 941, Schedule B (Form 941), and Schedule R (Form 941) for more information.
+Effective for returns filed electronically after December 31, 2013, there is no limit on the number of clients on the Schedule R. See Publication 4436, General Rules and Specifications for Substitute Form 941, Schedule B (Form 941), and Schedule R (Form 941) for more information if filing electronically.

 Form 940 Schedule R

 The IRS has also developed Schedule R (Form 940) (PDF) that allocates the aggregate wage, tax, credit, deposit and payment amounts reported on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return (PDF).
 Aggregate Form 940 filing is allowed only for agents of home care service recipients authorized under section 3504.